AlephVault/redot-mmo/README.md

 	return _connection_class
 ```

-### launching your newly created client and server
+### Launching your newly created client and server

 Ideally, the new respective `Main` sub-classes will have their own `class_name`.
 It's time to
 use them in your scenes.